-Motion and Title: Staff recommends motion to approve on preliminary reading and advertise for Public Hearing on September 23, 2008 at 9:30 a.m.: AN ORDINANCE OF THE BOARD OF COUNTY COMMISSIONERS OF PALM BEACH COUNTY, FLORIDA, AMENDING PALM BEACH COUNTY UNIFIED LAND DEVELOPMENT CODE, ORDINANCE 03-076, AS AMENDED, AS FOLLOWS: AMENDING ARTICLE 14.C. - VEGETATION PRESERVATION AND PROTECTION; AMENDING ARTICLE PROHIBITED INVASIVE NON-NATIVE VEGETATION REMOVAL ORDINANCE; PROVIDING FOR REPEAL OF LAWS IN CONFLICT; PROVIDING FOR SEVERABILITY; PROVIDING FOR A SAVINGS CLAUSE; PROVIDING FOR CAPTIONS; PROVIDING FOR INCLUSION IN THE UNIFIED DEVELOPMENT CODE; AND PROVIDING FOR AN EFFECTIVE DATE.
+Motion and Title: Staff recommends motion to adopt: AN ORDINANCE OF THE BOARD OF COUNTY COMMISSIONERS OF PALM BEACH COUNTY, FLORIDA, AMENDING PALM BEACH COUNTY UNIFIED LAND DEVELOPMENT CODE, ORDINANCE 03-076, AS AMENDED, AS FOLLOWS: AMENDING ARTICLE 14.C. - VEGETATION PRESERVATION AND PROTECTION; AMENDING ARTICLE 14.D. - PROHIBITED INVASIVE NON-NATIVE VEGETATION REMOVAL ORDINANCE; PROVIDING FOR REPEAL OF LAWS IN CONFLICT; PROVIDING FOR SEVERABILITY; PROVIDING FOR A SAVINGS CLAUSE; PROVIDING FOR CAPTIONS; PROVIDING FOR INCLUSION IN THE UNIFIED LAND DEVELOPMENT CODE; AND PROVIDING FOR AN EFFECTIVE DATE.

-The proposed revisions to ULDC, Article 14.C., Vegetation Preservation and Protection, are designed to provide an alternate approach in unincorporated Palm Beach County to protect native vegetation and habitat, focusing on an approval process through established channels of development reviews in lieu of permitting.
+Summary: The proposed revisions to ULDC, Article 14.C., Vegetation Preservation and Protection, are designed to provide an alternate approach in unincorporated Palm Beach County to protect native vegetation and habitat, focusing on an approval process through established channels of development reviews in lieu of permitting.
 In accordance with Board direction to discontinue the Vegetation Protection Program as a mechanism to reduce Ad Valorem supported programs in FY2009, seven (7) positions were eliminated.
 The general direction was to modify the Code to shift the burden of tree preservation from a permitting process prior to development to a post-development performance standard review.
 The proposed revisions will result in less salvaged vegetation on single family lots, a reduction of salvaged vegetation relocated to public lands, and a reduction in native trees preserved within developments.
 The proposed revisions replace the permitting controls over vegetation clearing and construction with a standard process of approval for vegetation alteration; eliminate the designation of specimen tree status; secede wetland permitting to the State and Federal governments; and void all existing single family permits and dismiss all enforcement actions involving such permits.